patbeagan1/dotfiles/README.md

 ## Using just one set of aliases

 The aliases are kept in a bunch of alias files, loosely grouped by usage.
-If you want to use just one set of aliases, you can do so by sourcing the individual files in the `aliases` folder. i
+If you want to use just one set of aliases, you can do so by sourcing the individual files in the `aliases` folder.

 You can grab them straight from github by doing something like